aws-samples/sample-voice-ai-powered-contextual-menu-board-with-amazon-nova-sonic/README.md

 2. **Payment Processing**: Integrate with payment gateways for transaction handling
 3. **Kitchen Display**: Connect to kitchen management systems
 4. **Analytics**: Implement detailed analytics and reporting
-5. **Multi-Location**: Scale to support multiple restaurant locations
+5. **Multi-Location**: Scale to support multiple locations with centralized template management
 6. **Advanced AI**: Enhance with additional Nova models for specialized tasks
+7. **Custom Templates**: Build industry-specific templates for your business needs
+8. **Template Marketplace**: Share and discover templates created by the community

 ## Cleanup